-Poised at the crossroads of Europe and Asia, Turkey’s largest city offers a magic carpet ride into the Muslim world
+Poised at the crossroads of Europe and Asia, Istanbul offers a magic carpet ride into the Muslim world

 A labyrinth of arched alleyways lined with stalls lit by garish light bulbs and manned by insistent merchants, the Grand Bazaar plunges the wayfarer into a heady realm of Turkish delights.
 Providing a kaleidoscopic peek into the culture of a proud country, the centuries-old marketplace is a photographer’s dream.
 Wide-eyed tourists explore with wonder, gaping at sculpted mounds of brightly colored spices and tea powders, heaps of dried fruits and nuts, stacks of oriental carpets, shelves of ceramics and brassware, and hundreds of tiny jewelry shops purveying gold and silver.

 The famous bazaar is just one of many sights that merits the word “grand” in Istanbul, once the capital of two great empires—Byzantine and Ottoman—and today one of the largest cities on Earth with an estimated 16 million people.

 Conveniently for visitors, the top attractions are stashed within a compact area of the Old City.
 Key monuments of antiquity, within walking distance of the Grand Bazaar, are clustered on a triangle of land where the Bosphorus, the strait separating the European and Asian sides of Turkey, meets an inlet called the Golden Horn.